offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                         '---------'
    ```

-   BLAST works by preprocessing the known set of sequences into a hash table of k-mers, where other k-mers similar to those k-mers are included in the hash table as well.
+   BLAST works by preprocessing the database of sequences into a hash table of k-mers, where other k-mers similar to those k-mers are included in the hash table as well.
 Similarity is determined by performing sequence alignments (the higher the score, the more similar the k-mer is).

    ```{svgbob}
    G G C G T C C C C T T G T A C G T